 Here’s What You Need

 Tip the toilet plunger upside down so that the top of the handle is touching dead center of the lid.
 Trace a circle around the handle onto the lid.
 If you have a power drill, find a large bit, I used a half-inch bit, and drill out the circle that you traced.

 Also Read: DIY Water Filter

 If you are using this to clean your clothes than most likely you are completing this task either in your bathtub or outdoors, so some splashing water is not that big of an issue.
-Also I am not splashing that much water as I am not going “all out” with the plunger, nice and steady is the key.
+Also, when I wash clothes in this there is very little splashing because I am not going “all out” with the plunger, nice and steady is the key.

 Related: DIY Family Water Purification System

 The second reason I do not like using the lid is because it restricts the agitating motion of the plunger to up and down.
 If the bucket is full of clothes the plunger can’t get all the way to the bottom of the bucket or get around all the clothes in order to agitate them.

 I found pushing the plunger down from the side and diagonally helps to rotate all the clothes from top to bottom so that every piece gets properly washed.

 On some reviews I have read, it states that powder or homemade detergent works best.
 I have not tried either of these but I have used liquid detergent with no observable issues.

 The amount of soap I use is approximately one tablespoon.
 After adding the clothes and soap, it is time for the water.
 Warm water seems to work best and I fill the bucket to around four inches from the top.